darren-huang/debugUltTicTacToe/README.md

 - `TicTacToeGame.java` adds some game logic forcing players to switch off turns and ending the game once someone wins (there shouldn't be any bugs here)
     - to play 3 x 3 version of tic tac toe run the main method of this file.

-#### Recommended Debugging Steps
+#### Debugging Tips
 1. First step is to understand how the code works.
 Without a semi-decent understanding of how the code works, debugging can be almost impossible.
-Luckily in real projects you are debugging code you wrote and yourself, and luckily again this TicTacToe project isn't too complex.
+Luckily in 61b projects you are debugging code you mostly wrote yourself, and luckily again this TicTacToe project isn't too complex.
 Here are some steps to get acquainted in this project.
     1. Use the ["design document" on this project](https://docs.google.com/document/d/17cDhZXbFLUugbCaNCjQap4PMKvjLDWDMUUIfgKW-Aqs/edit?usp=sharing) in order to get a better idea of what the code is doing.
-    1. In IntelliJ use `Ctrl Shift -`/`Cmd Shift -` to minimize all the code bodies to just see method signatures and associated comments.
-Unminimize stuff with `Ctrl Shift +`/`Cmd Shift +`.
+    1. In IntelliJ use `Cmd Shift -` to minimize all the code bodies to just see method signatures and associated comments.
+Expand the minimized stuff with `Cmd Shift +`.
+Windows users replace `Cmd` with `Ctrl` .
+This is called Code Folding if you wanna google extra IntelliJ commands for it.
+        1. to expand only the method your cursor is on, use `Cmd Opt +`, Windows `Ctrl Alt +`
+    1. If you see a class/function/variable/ you don't recognize or are confused by hold `Cmd` and click the name (windows ppl use `Ctrl`).
+This moves you to the location the variable is defined where you can look for comments about why it is being made.
+    1. If you want to see where that class/function/variable was used in the code, right click it and select `Find Usages` (if you are already at the class/function/variable, a `Cmd` or `Ctrl` click will also display the usage locations)
+1. Using the Debugger!
+This helps you by walking through the key parts of the code where stuff might be going wrong.
+Here are important debugging buttons (hover over button icons to display their names)
+    1.